 And what about the time machine!?!
 She can just imagine what would happen if the military get their hands on it.
 They would never release M. Vargas.
 They would just keep him locked up until he revealed all his secrets.
 She winces.

 And darling Teddy.
 If all this is true, he’s from the future!
-I wonder if he remembers anything.
-Or is it possible to remember something that hasn’t happened yet?
+She wonders if he remembers anything.
+Or is it even possible to remember something that hasn’t happened yet?

 Her thoughts are ricocheting around her head, and even though she tries to avoid processing her information about Derek, her thoughts keep coming back to him.
 His distraught face when he found out that she was a witch and how his rejection had hurt her keeps haunting her.** She can’t treat him the same, it would be too unfair… And he’s never injured anyone… Or has he?
 She shudders at the unwelcome images of slaughter that comes to mind.
 He’s never hurt her, so there’s no reason he will do it now… He said so… She has to hang on to that.